tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 ## Csikszentmihalyi on pre-conscious states

-Csikszentmihalyi says flows basically helps us return to a pre-conscious state, almost like that of an animal.
+Csikszentmihalyi says flow basically helps us return to a pre-conscious state, almost like that of an animal.
 Csikszentmihalyi says:

 > The original condition of human beings, prior to the development of self-reflective consciousness, must have been a state of inner peace disturbed only now and again by tides of hunger, sexuality, pain, and danger. ...
 If we were to interpret the lives of animals with a human eye, we would conclude that they are in flow...
 (227)

 Look over at your cat or dog, and quietly observe their state.
-Presumably, the animal enjoys a peace free from the psychic burdens of self-reflective consciousness.
+Presumably, the animal enjoys peace free from the psychic burdens of self-reflective consciousness.
 I have a young cat that likes to paw at random objects on the floor as if they were mice.
 In many ways, the cat gets into a state of flow doing this.

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/cat-at-play-kitchen.jpg" alt="Animals in state of flow" /><figcaption>A cat that directs its attention playfully on an object could be said to be in a state of flow.</figcaption></figure>